-It is almost impossible to avoid mentioning Keio when you talk about universities in Japan for international students.
-With its long history and high-quality education, getting in this prestigious university is what many people dream of.
+It is almost impossible to avoid mentioning Keio when you talk about universities to study in Japan for international students.
+With its long history and high-quality education, getting into this prestigious university is what many people dream of (there has even been a film created about it!).
 Keio has as many as six major campuses spread around the Tokyo area and over 33,400 students.
-There are over a thousand classes offered in English and 23 degree programs offered fully in English.
+There are over a thousand classes offered in English and 23 degree-programs offered fully in English.
 As for the undergraduate programs, there are currently two undergraduate degree programs offered by Keio University: PEARL and GIGA.

 PEARL is a program offered by the Faculty of Economics where students can earn a BA degree in economics through courses conducted in English.
 PEARL accepts only 100 students per year, making the admission process quite selective.
 Students in PEARL will get a chance to learn deeply about various aspects of Economics, while also strengthen their skills in other liberal arts subjects.
 Students spend their first two years at Hiyoshi Campus and the last two years at Mita Campus.
 For students who wish to get ahead in their career by pursuing a Master in Management degree, PEARL also offers a five-year BA/MA degree in collaboration with HEC, one of the leading business schools in Paris.